learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 ## Problem Statement

-As our code starts getting larger than just a few _expressions_ (e.g. `1+1`, `document.querySelector("#bio")`, we may need help from JavaScript to help us see our errors.
+When code gets larger than just a few _expressions_ (e.g. `1+1`, `document.querySelector("#bio")`, we need new debugging techniques.
+We want to ask JavaScript itself to help us.
 We're going to introduce one of the most essential practices for debugging here: _tracing_.

 ## Objectives